moralescastillo/mysite/_posts/2021-02-24-scaler-mlflow-databricks.md

 ---
 layout: post
 title: Saving and Loading Scalers using MLflow and Databricks with Python
-description: Chances are, you will be needing scalers to make predictions on new data sets.
+description: Chances are, you will be needing scalers to make predictions on new data sets
-tags: databricks machine-learning python
+date: 2021-02-24 12:00:00 +0200
+author: paulo
+image: '/images/2021-02-24-scaler-mlflow-databricks-img00.jpg'
+image_caption: Databricks is web-based platform for which provides automated cluster management while allowing you to work with Python, R and others, on IPython-style notebooks
+tags: [databricks, machine-learning, python]
+featured:

 ---

 MLflow is a platform to track experimentation, reproducibility, deployment of machine learning models.
 On the experimentation phase, mlflow facilitates the versioning of your models.
 It allows you to save not only the models but also metrics, parameters and datasets.
 For a quick introduction on mlflow, I found [this](https://www.youtube.com/watch?v=vqigwhYyJ7M) tutorial and [that](https://www.youtube.com/watch?v=OWJHHAtnAwY) tutorial to be very helpful.